 Where to Stay in Mount Rainier in the Winter

 There are many excellent places to stay in and around Mount Rainier National Park.
-There are quite a few options, from vacation house rentals to well-established hotels, but it all depends on what you are looking for.
+There are quite a few options, from vacation house rentals to well-established hotels, but it all depends on what you are looking for to call your base during your Mt.
+Rainier winter activities.

 I love staying at Mt.
 Rainier cabins when I go up there, as they’re perfectly cozy.